Medically reviewed by Dr. Temitope Rude, MD

 Urinary incontinence in women can be caused by a variety of factors.
 In addition to the weakening of bladder muscles that comes with age, women go through pregnancy, childbirth, and menopause that can affect the urinary tract, bladder, and pelvic floor muscles.

-Anatomy also plays a role.
-The female urethra is much shorter than the male urethra, which can make women more likely to develop UI if the urinary tract has been damaged.
+Anatomy also plays a role—men have a longer urethra and a prostate which decreases risk of incontinence.
+Women are also more likely to develop UI if the urinary tract has been damaged.
 The two most common forms of UI are stress incontinence and urge incontinence.

 Stress incontinence is characterized by leaking urine while jumping, coughing, sneezing, or doing any activity that puts stress on the bladder.

-Urge incontinence is characterized by the frequent and strong urge to urinate, even if you’ve just emptied your bladder.
-This form of incontinence is very similar to overactive bladder (OAB), but it becomes incontinence when the intense urge causes your bladder muscles to release urine, even if you’re nowhere near the bathroom.
+Urge incontinence is characterized by urine leakage because of an overwhelming urge to urinate.
+This strong urge, in addition frequent urination, is part of overactive bladder (OAB).
+OAB does not always lead to incontinence, but it can become incontinence when the intense urge causes your bladder muscles to release urine, even if you’re nowhere near the bathroom.

 Bladder control exercises have benefits associated with the increased control of urinary incontinence.
 They strengthen the muscles that hold in urine.
 By performing bladder control exercises, you can train your muscles and strengthen your ability to hold in urine until you can make it to the restroom.